 “I was just under six weeks pregnant and was dead set on starting the chemical abortion that day,” Buell said.
 “I’m on the table and the tech comes in.
 I’d had a kid before and my ob-gyn showed me the ultrasound.
 I’m waiting for her to flip the screen.
 It was so strange to me that she wouldn’t let me see the monitor!”

-Dr. Anthony Levatino describes a first trimester medical abortion.
+Below, Dr. Anthony Levatino describes what happens during a first trimester medical abortion:

 A Fee for a Look at Her Baby